bobbicodes/clojure-unkoaned/README.md

 # clojure-unkoaned
-An astonishingly simple path to learn programming fundamendals
+An astonishingly simple path to learn programming fundamentals